nishantrpai/baseplay/README.md

 - ~~Get owner and show on game page~~
 - ~~Finish create game page~~
 - ~~Add achievements to game from dashboard~~
+- Check on testnet

 Extension:
-- Make extension that allows to connect contract and allows dev to add achievements/leaderboards etc
+- ~~Make extension that allows to connect contract and allows dev to add achievements/leaderboards etc~~
+- Check on testnet
+- Failing on localhost for some reason, need to debug

 - Documentation notes:
   - img should be >= 30x30